 While there was overall support (85% either agree or strongly agree), there was also some opposition to the proposal (13% disagree or strongly disagree).
 See the full results:

-To be transparent, to address concerns from the previous consultation and to ensure that due process for a PSPO is met, we are now conducting a second phase of consultation.
-This consultation has more detail as to how a potential PSPO for unauthorised moorings would be implemented and enforced and will be considered alongside the results already received from phase 1.
+To be transparent, to address concerns from the previous consultation and to ensure that due process for a PSPO is met, a second phase of consultation considered more detail on how a potential PSPO for unauthorised moorings would be implemented and enforced.

 The documents below provide more details on the potential PSPO: